 Journey through the natural world and the experiments & observations that illuminate it

-Sharks are often one of the more misunderstood creatures of the deep blue sea, for years demonised by movies.
+Sharks are often one of the more misunderstood creatures of the sea, for years demonised by movies.
 This talk explores why sharks are in fact an essential part of the ocean's ecosystem and how our own future is dependent on saving them.

 Agriculture has been at the centre of civilisation for thousands of years.
 However, when we shop for our food, have you wondered about what developments have led to the food getting on our plates.